smck83/generate-dmarc-reports/README.md

 ## Example Use Case

-You’ve deployed a DMARC reporting analyser (e.g. Mimecast DMARC Analyzer, commercial or self-hosted).
+You’ve deployed a DMARC reporting analyser (e.g. commercial or self-hosted).
 You want to:

 - **Demonstrate** the reporting dashboards with live-looking data.
 - **Stress-test** ingestion pipelines with varying report volumes.